Pc-Kirui/C-Programming/cStucturesUnionsBitManAndEnum/README.md

     double hourlySalary;
    };
    ```
-   Contains character array members for the first and last names, an int member for the employee's age, a char member that would contain 'M' or 'F' for the employee's gender ans a double member for the employee's hourly salary.
+   Contains character array members for the first and last names, an int member for the employee's age, a char member that would contain 'M' or 'F' for the employee's gender and a double member for the employee's hourly salary.

    A structure cannot contain an instance of itself.eg, a variable of type struct employee cannot be declared in the definition for struct employee.
 A pointer to struct employee, however, may be included.